ghanirizky/retech-laravel/README.md

 ## Retech
-Retech is marketplace that focuses on selling computer and laptop components.
+Retech is an online marketplace that sells computer and laptop parts.
+Retech also offers computer, laptop, and PC construction and simulation services.

-Build using Laravel 7.x and PHP 7.x
+Laravel 7.x and PHP 7.x were used to create this site.

 ## About Laravel